Platform Compatibility

 ⚠️ Upgrade from PCV 3.0.x or earlier (Legacy addon)

 PCV 3.1+, as extension, bundles all libraries, libraries installed by legacy PCV must be removed.
-Not doing so may lead to conflicts between bundled and legacy installed libraries, especially when another installed legacy addon still uses user site-packages
+Not doing so may lead to conflicts between bundled and legacy installed libraries, especially when another installed legacy addon still uses user site-packages directory for its dependencies.

-There are two ways to do that: Automatic after new PCV installation via Check Environment button or Manual by deleting all libraries (packages) directories and files from inside of user site-packages
+There are two ways to do that: Automatic after new PCV installation via Check Environment button or Manual by deleting all libraries (packages) directories and files from inside of user site-packages directory.

-operators, you can skip all of the following steps.
+If you are sure you didn't previously install any library using legacy PCV Install *library* operators, you can skip all of the following steps.
 If you are not 100% sure, you can follow Automatic procedure.

 Automatic